4. Commonly Used Classes in the Java

 // .bin file --> .text file

-// process the binary file
+// we process the binary file

-long l = 0; // file size
+long l=0; // file size

 try{